carineribeirost/ChemSpaceMap/README.md

 By exploring the source code you will see

 * How to install the relevant packages
-* Embed your smiles as (Extended-connectivity fingerprints) ECFPs
+* Embed your SMILES as (extended-connectivity fingerprints) ECFPs
 * Reduce high-dimensional vectors to 2 and 3 dimensions
 * How to represent chemical space in 2D and 3D